sudipansaha/simpleStockPrediction/README.md

 For running the code, please run "stockForecasting.m"

-In addition to code, there are two directories:
+In addition to code, there are two directories: <\br>
-1> Data - Data for 6 stocks analyzed have been save in excel format in this folder 2> Libsvm - Empty, download the pre-compiled LibSVM library here.
+1> Data - Data for 6 stocks analyzed have been save in excel format in this folder <\br>
+2> Libsvm - Empty, download the pre-compiled LibSVM library here.

 About "stockForecasting.m" - In the code,user is asked to chose one of those stocks.
 Then code fetches